aws-samples/amazon-neptune-samples/README.md

 * [Blog Post: Let Me Graph that for You - Part 1 - Air Routes](https://aws.amazon.com/blogs/database/let-me-graph-that-for-you-part-1-air-routes/)

 ### Gremlin
-This is an [example](gremlin/collaborative-filtering/README.md) of using Gremlin and making recommendations using collaborative filtering.
-It includes examples of loading data and Gremlin traversals.

 #### Collaborative Filtering
 This is an [example](gremlin/collaborative-filtering/README.md) of using Gremlin and making recommendations using collaborative filtering.
 It includes examples of loading data and Gremlin traversals.